texdiaz/curriculum/03-javascript/1. Basic programming and devtools/3. Conditional operators + Case statements, Data types [Bools]/homework/README.md

  1. You ask "What is your name".
 For this, use alert and print the next greeting with the user answer.

- 2. You ask "What is the main conditional structure?".
-If that answer is "if" you show "correct", otherwise show "incorrect".
+ 2. You ask "Is the sky blue?".
+If that answer is "yes" you show "correct", otherwise show "incorrect".

  3. You ask "Which is current temperature?" if temperature is less than zero you show "you need a blanket", otherwise show "you are fine".